-FCS\TLSC\EXT.2.3 The TSF shall only establish a trusted channel if the server certificate is valid.
-If the server certificate is deemed invalid, then the TSF shall [selection: not establish the connection, request authorization to establish the connection, [assignment: other action]].
+FCS\TLSC\EXT.2.3 When establishing a trusted channel, by default the TSF shall not establish a trusted channel if the server certificate is invalid.
+The TSF shall also [selection:

+- Not implement any administrator override mechanism - require administrator authorization to establish the connection if the TSF fails to [selection: match the reference identifier, validate certificate path, validate expiration date, determine the revocation status] of the presented server certificate

+"Revocation status" refers to a OCSP or CRL response that indicates the presented certificate is invalid.
+Inability to make a connection to determine validity shall be handled as specified in FIA X509 EXT.2.2.

-If TLS is selected in FTP\TRP.1/Admin or FTP\ITC then validity is determined by the identifier verification, certificate path, the expiration date, and the revocation status in accordance with RFC 5280.
-Certificate validity shall be tested in accordance with testing performed for FIA\X509\EXT.1/Rev. If TLS is selected in FPT\ITT, then certificate validity is tested in accordance with testing performed for FIA\X509\EXT.1/Rev. If TLS is Selected in FPT\ITT, then certificate validity is tested in accordance with testing performed for FIA\X509\EXT.1/ITT
+If TLS is selected in FTP\ITC then certificate validity is tested in accordance with testing performed for FIA X509 EXT.1/Rev.

+If TLS is selected in FPT\ITT, then certificate validity is tested in accordance with testing performed for FIA\X509\EXT.1/ITT.